-Teachers Pension Scheme
+Teachers' Pension Scheme

 Teachers employed by the Council are members of the Teachers Pensions Scheme, administered by the Department for Education.
 The scheme provides teachers with specified benefits upon their retirement, and the Council contributes towards the cost by making contributions based on a percentage of the members' pensionable salaries.
 The scheme is technically a defined benefit scheme.
 However, the Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
+The Council is not able to identify its share of the underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
+For the purposes of the Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.